Are you afraid to release your songs because you don’t think your mixes are good enough?

 If you want to get better, you might be inspired by the story of my friend Jevan from Australia, who decided to take charge of his production skills.

 Jevan Cole is the mastermind behind Meadow Argus, a '70s inspired Space Rock and Psychadelica project.
 He approached me looking for one on one tuition where he could get concrete answers to his mixing problems instead of endlessly searching through Youtube videos and online courses.

 He was getting the hang of compression, but it was taking him too long.
 All he could figure out was how to glue things together on busses but couldn’t figure out how to use compression for dynamic control on individual instruments.

 As is common with the many home studio musicians I talk to, he was confused with reverb and delay.
 He didn’t know what effects to use for each individual instrument and needed some sense of direction as to how to select the right reverb to create a sense of space in his songs.

 Finally, he loved saturation because he felt it warmed things up without needing to think too much of it.
 However, he was concerned that because he didn’t understand what saturation was doing to the underlying audio, he might be doing something wrong.

 Now, I could’ve just told him that my Step By Step Mixing eBook would cover most of the problems that he was dealing with, but I enjoyed his music so much that I jumped on the opportunity to work with him.

 After a bit more back and forth we decided on a combination of custom video training and one-on-one coaching via Skype.

 One On One Video Coaching

 Jevan and I jumped on a video call and discussed everything he wanted to know to improve his home studio recordings.
 We talked about guitar and vocal recordings.
-I told him how to get better treatment in his studio to get his instruments sounding better at the source, and we also discussed the finer points of compression and mixing theory in general.
+I showed him how to acoustically treat his studio to get his instruments sounding better at the source, and we also discussed the finer points of compression and mixing theory in general.

 Basically, anything he wanted to know more about, I helped him understand.